goncvlo/Fraud/README.md

 #### :test_tube: Work
 The `main.py` notebook aims to show how one could create an intelligent system to accurately identify both fraudulent and non-fraudulent transactions.

-The baseline model could be a *random classifier which predicts fraudulent 0.173% of time and non-fraudulent 99.827% of the time*.
-This would already achieve an *accuracy of 99.65%* and therefore, the model to be developed needs to have an higher accuracy.
+Using a baseline model that *randomly predicts fraud 0.173% of the time and non-fraud 99.827% of the time would already yield an accuracy of 99.65%.* Therefore, the model being developed must surpass this accuracy.

 ```python
 Accuracy = P(Forecast = Actual)